matteovelati/Digital_design_project/README.md

 # Digital_design_project
-Recognition of images in a matrix form using VHDL hardware description language in Vivado Environment.
+University project for "Digital logic design" course: calculate the area of the smallest square that circumscribes the bitmap loaded from memory, using VHDL hardware description language in Vivado Environment.